 Fearless Miscellaneous Once per scene, when you set yourself to a brave and dangerous purpose, gain +1 to your next roll. -

-Spirit Guide Miscellaneous A mysterious spiritual entity becomes your guide and protector.
+Spirit Guide Miscellaneous A mysterious spiritual entity becomes your guide and mentor.
 No one else can perceive this being or its words except you, but you can always talk to it and it will always give you good advice.
 While theoretically powerful, it chooses not to tell you everything, wanting you to be challenged, but also wanting you to grow and succeed.
-You can ask for it to perform a miracle, but if it agrees, it will disappear forever.
+You can ask for it to perform a physical or arcane action to aid you, but if it agrees, it will disappear forever.
 If it does, then this talent is refunded and you cannot choose it again. -

 Studious Miscellaneous Gain an additional +5 extra experience points.
 This talent can be repeated.